Overview

 </html>

-Right now both of these templates are the same, but we'll be customizing these both shortly. 👇
+Right now both of these layouts are the same, but we'll be customizing these both shortly. 👇

-Now that we've created a couple page templates, it probably makes sense to wrap our site with a common layout.
-By creating an app.html in the templates/ directory, we can create a common layout for all templates and pages.
+Now that we've created a couple page layouts, it probably makes sense to wrap our site with a common layout.
+By creating an app.html in the layouts/ directory, we can create a common layout for all layouts and pages.

 This is a great way to manage global styles, loading the header and footer, or for shared site meta data.